Tsurezure Agent OPS

 In this article, I’m going to test how much of an LLM request and response Cloudflare AI Gateway can actually log.

 This isn’t a feature walkthrough.
 I’m going to run a small request through the gateway and check what shows up on the Cloudflare dashboard.
-Along the way, I’ll also think about the convenience and the risks of logging full payloads, and how AI Gateway fits alongside dedicated LLMOps tools like Langfuse.
+Along the way, I’ll also think about the convenience and the risks of logging full payloads, and how AI Gateway fits alongside dedicated AgentOps tools like Langfuse.

 If you’ve never used AI Gateway before, reading What to Know First When Setting Up Cloudflare AI Gateway first will help you follow along.
 That post covers the minimal setup using a Workers AI binding and routing requests through the gateway.